Trump immigration official blames migrant father for deaths captured in photo

 Breaking News Emails

-Acting director of U.S. Citizenship and Immigration Services Ken Cuccinelli blamed the migrant father in the drowning death of a Salvadoran man and his 23-month old daughter at the border that was captured in a photograph that drew global outrage.
+The acting director of U.S. Citizenship and Immigration Services, Ken Cuccinelli, blamed the Salvadoran migrant who drowned along with his 23-month-old daughter at the border — a haunting image of the pair has drawn global outrage.

-Cuccinelli, an immigration hardliner, had been asked if he was worried if the graphic photo of the deaths of Óscar Alberto Martínez Ramírez and his nearly 2-year-old daughter Valeria would become a representation of the Trump administration’s policies along the border and replied, no, in fact, just the opposite.”
+Cuccinelli, an immigration hard-liner, was asked if he was worried that the graphic photo of the deaths of Óscar Alberto Martínez Ramírez and his almost 2-year-old daughter Valeria would become a representation of the Trump administration’s policies along the border.
+He replied, "No, in fact, just the opposite.”

 “Until we fix the attractions in our asylum system, people like that father and that child are going to continue to come through a dangerous trip,” he said.